nordeim/onestopnews/docs/prompts.md

 ---

+yes, please meticulously plan to generate a complete updated PAD replacement incorporating the validated corrections and improvements. name the new PAD as v4.3.

+---

 Awesome job on your meticulous analysis and research.
 Please keep up the good work.
 Now, please meticulously review and analyze the proposed updated blueprint below and critically compare with yours.
 Remember to use extensive web searches to validate any findings and claims as well as assumptions.

 ---